raspberrypilearning/fart-detector/worksheet2.md

 Purple| 35 | Hidden | 8 | Purple | 45
 Cyan | 36 | | | Cyan | 46
 White | 37 | | | White | 47

-I have found that some of the text styles do not work, but you should be able to put something good together with the others. **Use this power wisely!**

 A good way to simplify this is to use Python [string formatting](https://docs.python.org/2/library/string.html#string-formatting).
 This is quite a sophisticated way to manipulate strings, and has a number of advantages over using the older *%s* method.
 For example: